 SENTA Expands into North Carolina with the Addition of ENT Carolina, Growing Presence in Southeast

-Strategic Partnership with ENT Carolina Launches SENTA in Leading Charlotte Market Totaling 75 Providers Across 39 SENTA Locations
+Strategic Partnership with ENT Carolina Launches SENTA in Leading Charlotte Market, Expanding SENTA to 75 Providers Across 39 Locations

-The relationship with SENTA provides a unique opportunity to closely align with some of the best ENT physicians in the world and give our patients direct access to innovative therapies and treatments.”ATLANTA, GEORGIA, USA, January 4, 2022 /EINPresswire.com/ -- SENTA (“Southern Ear, Nose, Throat and Allergy Physicians”), proudly announces another physician led, patient focused practice joining its prestigious group of ENT and Allergy practices, ENT Carolina.
+SENTA’s strong position will allow us to continue to grow, making it easier for our patients to access this state-of-the-art care while maintaining our high quality of service.”ATLANTA, GEORGIA, UNITED STATES, January 4, 2022 /EINPresswire.com/ -- SENTA (“Southern Ear, Nose, Throat and Allergy Physicians”), proudly announces another physician led, patient focused practice joining its prestigious group of ENT and Allergy practices, ENT Carolina.
 With the addition of ENT Carolina, SENTA adds its first partner in the state of North Carolina, expanding into the Charlotte Metro area and the organization’s second affiliation in the fourth quarter.

 — Frederic E. Levy, MD.